View MapView Map

 1Irish National Heritage Park

-Walk in the shoes of Norsemen with a Viking House stay at the Irish National Heritage Park, on the banks of Wexford's River Slaney.
-Step back in time in a replica Viking dwelling with its wattle walls, thatched roof and cosy central hearth.
+Walk in the shoes of Norsemen at the Irish National Heritage Park, on the banks of Wexford's River Slaney.
+Step back in time in the replica Viking dwelling with its wattle walls, thatched roof and cosy central hearth.
 The house sleeps four to eight people comfortably, making it ideal for larger groups.
 For those exploring in smaller groups of two to six people, check out the park's Ringfort accommodation and cosy up by the hearth in the reconstructed walled battlement that would rival those from the 5th century.

 The park closes at 6.30pm, when you’ll be left in complete freedom to explore the woods, watch the wildlife and enjoy the views across the Slaney Estuary.